 President Nicolai Ceausescu of Rumania opened a new bridge spanning the Danube River last week.?

-President Nicolai Ceausescu of Rumania opened a new bridge spanning the Danube River last week.
+Background: President Nicolai Ceausescu of Rumania opened a new bridge spanning the Danube River last week.
 The bridge, at Giurgeni-Vadul Oii, was officially opened when the Rumanian President cut a ribbon which crossed the bridge.

 Following the official opening of the bridge, President Ceausescu examined the bridge from the water in a boat.